aws/serverless-application-model/docs/safe_lambda_deployments.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the above example ``Linear10PercentEvery10Minutes`` is one of several preselected traffic shifting configurations
 available in CodeDeploy.
 You can pick the configuration that best suits your application.
-Here is the complete list:
+See [here](https://docs.aws.amazon.com/lambda/latest/dg/automating-updates-to-serverless-apps.html) for the complete:

 - Canary10Percent30Minutes
 - Canary10Percent5Minutes